-- Tin Bells: for decorations that sing, try hanging a few tin bells from your branches.
+For decorations that sing, try hanging a few tin bells from your branches.
 The muted surface will pick up the soft glow of your tree lights and you can adorn them with pieces of fabric, such as burlap or lace for added elegance.

-- Book Page Garland: instead of letting your old books collect dust on your shelves, why not turn them into a beautiful garland?
+Instead of letting your old books collect dust on your shelves, why not turn them into a beautiful garland?
 Pages cut into a variety of shapes and sizes can be crumpled to give that worn appearance and then strung onto twine to create a truly unique look for your neutral tree.

-- Snowflake Ornaments: snowflakes can create a magically-understated accent to your tree by offering a bright pop of color against your green boughs as well as visual interest in the different shapes and sizes they come in.
+Snowflakes can create a magically-understated accent to your tree by offering a bright pop of color against your green boughs as well as visual interest in the different shapes and sizes they come in.

-- Rattan Balls: if you are looking for some neutral accents for your tree, look no further than to rattan balls.
+If you are looking for some neutral accents for your tree, look no further than to rattan balls.
 In different shades of brown, these ornaments can add texture and interest to your tree as they are incorporated through your other elements.
 You can even spray paint them if you wish to change the colors up each year.

-- Wooden Stars: no matter what neutral colors you decide on, wooden stars can be painted to compliment your other decorations and add that dreamy element to your overall look.
+No matter what neutral colors you decide on, wooden stars can be painted to compliment your other decorations and add that dreamy element to your overall look.

 Neutral Christmas Tree Ornaments

-What Christmas Tree Look Will You Create?
+What Christmas Tree Theme Look Will You Create?